City Footcare NYC

 - Excessive weight on the foot, usually attributed to obesity or pregnancy

 - Improperly fitting footwear

 Over-pronation (flat feet) is the leading cause of plantar fasciitis.
-Over-pronation occurs in the walking process, when a person’s arch collapses upon weight bearing, causing the plantar fascia to be stretched away from the heel bone.
+Over-pronation occurs in the walking process, when a person’s arch collapses upon weight bearing, causing the plantar fascia to be stretched stretched and/or torn.
+This can occur at the insertion into the heel bone or within the substance of the plantar fascia away from the heel bone.

-With Plantar Fasciitis, the bottom of your foot usually hurts near the inside of the foot where the heel and arch meet.
-The pain is often acute either first thing in the morning or after a long rest, because while resting the plantar fascia contracts back to its original shape.
+The pain is often acute either first thing in the morning or after a long rest.
+This occurs because while resting the plantar fascia starts to heal and return back to its original anatomical shape.
+When force is applied after rest, it re-tear is the area that has previously healed.
 As the day progresses and the plantar fascia continues to be stretched, the pain often subsides.